 - Avoid emergent cesarean deliveries as much a possible proactive communication with obstetrical and nursing teams.
 For respiratory distress intubate early using appropriate PPE. - Assign the most experienced anesthesia provider whenever possible for procedures (neuraxial, intubation) - Consider minimizing use of trainees in direct care of COVID19 patients.
 Minimize the number of personnel in the room - 5.
 Prior to entering the operating room, regardless of the type of anesthesia; - Anesthesia providers and necessary assistants should implement droplet and contact precautions with eye protection.
-Risk of an aerosol-generating medical procedure should be evaluated for consideration of airborne PPE precautions (gown, gloves, and N95 with face shield or powered air-purifying respirator (PAPR)). - Use donning and doffing check lists and trained observers.
+Risk of an aersol-generating medical procedure should be evaluated for consideration of airborne PPE precautions (gown, gloves, and N95 with face shield or powered air-purifying respirator (PAPR)). - Use donning and doffing check lists and trained observers.
 Double glove for ALL procedures and replace the outer layer of gloves after intubation. - 6.
 If GA indicated All personnel in the OR at the time of intubation should wear airborne PPE precautions.
 Minimize to only essential personnel during intubation use your best judgement, while making sure you have some assistance readily available - Pre-oxygenation should occur with a circuit extension and HEPA filter at the patient side of the circuit - Use a closed suction system (if available). - Intubation should occur via a means to maximize success on first attempt and minimize any need to provide bag-mask ventilation (video-laryngoscope) - Extubation is equally, if not more of a significant risk; minimize personnel, utilize airborne (N95/PAPR) precautions.
 If proceeding with extubation at the end of case, extubate in the OR, maintain airborne precautions until the patient is ready for transfer.
 Consider the possible risks and benefits of transporting intubated patients to a negative pressure room (e.g. ICU) for emergence/ extubation. - 7.
 In accordance with the rational use guidance issued by the WHO, hospitals are recommending airborne PPE precautions only for special procedures, e.g. aerosol generating medical procedures such as intubations/extubations.
 Institutions may have different institutional guidelines, which should be followed for don/doff. - 8.
 Since the care of a COVID19 patient, including the time for donning and doffing, is time intensive, additional staffing may be needed, and back-up strategies may need to be developed. - 9.
+There is currently insufficient information about the cleaning, filtering, and potential aerosolization when using nitrous oxide in labor analgesia systems in the setting of COVID-19.
+As such, individual labor and delivery units should discuss the relative risks and benefits and consider suspending use. - 10.
 Some experts have suggested avoiding the use of NSAIDs for symptoms suggestive of COVID infection, however this is controversial and robust data is lacking.
 It is unknown if the treatment of postpartum pain with NSAIDs will worsen the trajectory of COVID+ patients.
-NSAIDs can likely continue to be used safely in asymptomatic patients. - 10.
+NSAIDs can likely continue to be used safely in asymptomatic patients. - 11.
 Antiemetics should be administered to prevent vomiting in patients undergoing cesarean delivery.
 However, due to potential risks of steroids in the setting of COVID infection, consider avoiding the use of dexamethasone for PONV prophylaxis in PUI/COVID+ patients.